Avalon-Meta/scenes-webview-integration/README.md

   ![Login](https://user-images.githubusercontent.com/58210877/178427901-de181d63-7bb8-44ea-a150-03aad304fa8f.png)

   Upon clicking sign in with X or Y as shown in the above image.
-A Webview will open with the login UI page of X or Y. In terms of this project the login UI project (react app inside `auth-client`) will open in the webview.
+A Webview will open with the login UI page of X or Y.

   To initiate an OAuth 2.0 login workflow when a user clicks on `Sign in with X`
   you need to open the login URL with parameters like `redirect_uri`, `response_type`, and `client_id` in a Webview. \